Geosynchronous/P0-Mindset/Mindset.md

 - Use SLACK more often
 - Eat, Sleep and Move Better!!!
 - Get a JOB!!!
 (With an Employer that values Employees)
-- Or maybe launch a Start Up...
+- Or maybe launch a Start Up

+---
 ### Conclusions
 I really like this nanodegree course, and I may even take the Senior Web Developer and AI Courses.
 But first things first, I need to finish this course and get a good job.
 So see you on the other side of this course...